NHSDigital/RAP_example_pipeline_python/README.md

 > The [LICENCE](/LICENCE) file will need to be updated with the correct year and owner

-Unless stated otherwise, the codebase is released under the MIT License.
+This codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.

 Any HTML or Markdown documentation is [© Crown copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and available under the terms of the [Open Government 3.0 licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).